194 restore 3 minutes

 Campsite Ile de Ré > Ile de Ré > Authentic island > Ile de Ré salt marshes

 is world-renowned for the quality of its fleur de sel.
-Enthusiasts and gourmets alike will delight in the refined taste and design of this precious powder, which is harvested by hand.
+Connoisseurs and gourmets alike can savor the refined flavor and production process of this precious salt, which is harvested by hand.

-The salt works, or salt marshes, bear witness to the cultural and natural heritage of the Ile de Ré.
-This unique site is close to our campsite on the Ile de Ré.
-So you can get there on foot or by bike.
-From June to September, you can catch a glimpse of the sauniers harvesting the Ile de Ré’s fleur de sel.
-The process and tools used are the same as in the Middle Ages.
-It’s precisely this traditional method that is so admired and coveted when it comes to salt production on the Ile de Ré.
+The salt marshes are a testament to the cultural and natural heritage of Île de Ré.
+This unique site is located near our campground on Île de Ré, so you can easily reach it on foot or by bike.
+From June through September, you can watch the salt workers harvesting fleur de sel from Île de Ré.
+You’ll notice that the process and the tools used are the same as they were in the Middle Ages.
+It is precisely this traditional method that makes the Île de Ré saltworks the subject of such admiration and envy.

 Sauniers sur l’île de Ré: a trade still relevant today